jbhopkins/bioxtasraw/docs/source/tutorial/s1_basic.rst

         (filename: "**..**"") to move up a directory level or double click on a directory to open it.

 #.
-At the bottom of the File tab in the Control Panel, use the dropdown menu to
+At the bottom of the File tab in the Control Panel, use the drop-down menu to
     set the file type filter to “CFG files (\*.cfg)”.

     |file_ctrl_3_png|